embarklabs/embark/README.md

 You can run specs with ```embark test```, it will run any test files under ```test/```.

-Embark includes a testing lib to fastly run & test your contracts in a EVM.
+Embark includes a testing lib to rapidly run & test your contracts in a EVM.

 ```Javascript
 # test/simple_storage_spec.js